- Program Year: 3

 My research focuses on studying the effects of microscopic meteoroids and space debris particles as they impact spacecraft at extremely high velocities (7-72 km/s).
 These particles are too small to cause mechanical damage.
 However, at these high velocities the impactor vaporizes and generates a plasma plume that can create radio frequency emissions and electromagnetic pulses as it expands outwards, potentially damaging spacecraft electronics.
 This plume transitions from a warm dense matter state to a collisionless plasma as it expands into the vacuum.

 Jacob Price and Gil Shohet, Marciante, M., Haack, J., and Murillo, M. "A Heterogeneous Multiscale Model for Plasma Simulation."
-Poster presentation with oral component.
-Los Alamos National Laboratory Annual Student Poster Symposium, August, 2016.
+Poster presentation.
+Los Alamos National Laboratory Annual Student Poster Symposium, August 2016.
 Los Alamos, New Mexico.